trouyer/roads_to_lh/README.md

 # Roads to LH

-Roads to LH is a project of [les artisans cartographes](http://les-artisans-cartographes.fr/) for the 500 aniversary of Le Havre city.
-Itis aim is to demonstrate that all raods lead to Le Havre.
+Roads to LH is a project of [les artisans cartographes](http://les-artisans-cartographes.fr/) for the 500th anniversary of Le Havre city.
+The goal is to show that all roads lead to Le Havre (original idea from [roads to Rome](https://roadstorome.moovellab.com/).

-Here are my first script in Ruby using [Grahhopper API](https://www.graphhopper.com) which get GPX tracks from metropolitain french cities to LH.
+Here are my first scripts in Ruby using [Grahhopper API](https://www.graphhopper.com) which get GPX tracks from metropolitain french cities to LH.

 With these GPX tracks Maxime has created a map you can see [here](http://les-artisans-cartographes.fr/en-2017-tous-les-chemins-menent-au-havre/)